soupi/learn-haskell-blog-generator/src/10-recap.md

 - We've learned how to use [pattern matching](./04-markup/04-parsing_02.html#pattern-matching) to transform ADTs, and how to use [recursion](./04-markup/02-parsing_01.html#recursion-and-accumulating-information) to solve problems.
-- We've used the *functional core, imperative shell* approach to build a program that handles IO and applies our domain logic to user inputs
+- We've used the *functional core, imperative shell* approach to build a program that handles IO and applies our domain logic to user inputs.
 - We've learned about abstractions such as [monoids](./05-glue/01-markup_to_html.html#monoids), [functors](./05-glue/04-optparse.html#functor) and [monads](./06-errors_and_files/01-either.html#monadic-interface),
   and how they can help us reuse code and convey information about shared interfaces.